 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly.
 Key management personnel include the Company's executive officers and Board of Directors.
-The value of transactions and outstanding balances relating to key management and entities over which key management have control or significant influence were as follows:
+Compensation and transactions are recorded at the exchange amount which are the amounts agreed to by key management and entities over which key management have control or significant influence as follows:

 For the years ended January 31,

-2019 2018
+2020 2019

-Management fees \$ 148,300 \$ 416,600
+Management fees \$ 97,875 \$ 148,300

-Professional fees 50,000 -
+Office and administration 60,000 35,000

+Exploration and evaluation assets, 82,100 108,500

+capitalized

+Geological consulting 23,352 24,650

+Shares issued for exploration and - 385,000

+evaluation assets

-Share-based compensation 346,924 -
+Share-based compensation 109,285 346,924

-Total \$ 545,224 \$416,600
+Total \$ 372,612 \$ 1,048,374